kanaka/mal/process/guide.md

   of the `quasiquote` internal function.

 * Add the `quasiquote` special form.
-  This form does the same than `quasiquoteexpand`, but evaluates the result in the current environment before returning it, either by recursively calling `EVAL` with the result and `env`, or by assigning `ast` with the result and continuing execution at
+  This form does the same as `quasiquoteexpand`, but evaluates the result in the current environment before returning it, either by recursively calling `EVAL` with the result and `env`, or by assigning `ast` with the result and continuing execution at